smart-on-fhir/smart-health-links/docs/spec.md

 // "https://viewer.example.org#shlink:/eyJ1cmwiOiJodHRwczovL2Voci5leGFtcGxlLm9yZy9xci9ZOXh3a1VkdG1OOXd3b0pvTjNmZkpJaFgyVUd2Q0wxSm5sUFZOTDNrRFdNL20iLCJmbGFnIjoiTFAiLCJrZXkiOiJyeFRnWWxPYUtKUEZ0Y0VkMHFjY2VOOHdFVTRwOTRTcUF3SVdRZTZ1WDdRIiwibGFiZWwiOiJCYWNrLXRvLXNjaG9vbCBpbW11bml6YXRpb25zIGZvciBPbGl2ZXIgQnJvd24ifQ"
 ```

-## Data Sharer transmits a SHLink
+##  Sharing User transmits a SHLink

-The Data Sharer can convey a SHLink by any common means including e-mail, secure messaging, or other text-based communication channels.
-When presenting a SHLink in person, the Data Sharer can also display the link as a QR code using any standard library to create a QR image from the SHLink URI.
+The Sharing User can convey a SHLink by any common means including e-mail, secure messaging, or other text-based communication channels.
+When presenting a SHLink in person, the Sharing User can also display the link as a QR code using any standard library to create a QR image from the SHLink URI.

 When sharing a SHLink via QR code, the following recommendations apply: